v79/Caisson/README.md

 # Caisson
-An MVC Framework for the Spark-Kotlin project
+An MVC library for the Spark-Kotlin project

 **Caisson** is an attempt introduce some basic MVC functionality to the Spark-Kotlin project.
 It is inspired by SpringMVC, but with a much smaller and simpler scope.
 Step one is to introduce *model binding* and *converters* to Spark-Kotlin, using annotations and reflection to construct instances of Kotlin classes from a Spark-Kotlin request parameter map.